 Governor Biographies

-Dr Ada Chrys-Chikere – Parent
+Ada Chrys-Chikere – Parent

 I joined the governing body in 2022 and I am pleased to be a part of very experienced governors in providing support for the smooth running of the School.